The International Trade Blog arrow Export Compliance

 4. Be aware of reporting and other procedural requirements.

-U.S export control regulations and sanctions laws contain many detailed procedural requirements that are fraught with traps for the unwary.
+U.S. export control regulations and sanctions laws contain many detailed procedural requirements that are fraught with traps for the unwary.
 Understanding and meeting these requirements is essential to an effective compliance program.
 Ideally, exporters should go into exporting software with eyes wide open, understanding that these requirements exist and then building a process to handle them.
 Trying to build a program once the product is launched can be much more difficult and costly.

-Most software that contains encryption can be exported without a license under the EAR’s “License Exception ENC” to most end users and end destinations.
-But use of License Exception ENC can require that software exporters file annual or semi-annual reports on such exports.
+Most software that contains encryption can be exported without a license using the license exemption "Encryption Commodities, Software, and Technology (ENC)" to most end users and end destinations.
+But using ENC may require exporters to file annual or semi-annual reports on such exports.
 Failure to file the reports on time, or in the manner specified by the regulations, can result in substantial penalties.
+(Read more: What You Need to Know about Export License exceptions.)

 This can be a blind spot for many companies—especially those who are new to software exports or who have just begun selling or distributing software that contains encryption.
 Don’t get part of the way down the road and realize these requirements exist, and then have to scramble to figure out if what’s been done has been reported and documented properly.
 This is an area where a little preparation goes a long way, and it's very important to be aware of these requirements early on to try to avoid compliance failures.